-Preliminary Review Maps of Proposed Revised Earthquake Fault Zones
+Preliminary Review Maps of a Proposed Revised Earthquake Fault Zone

 Index map showing outlines of the Earthquake Fault Zone maps in this release.
-Click the image to open a larger version in a new window.
+Click an image to open a larger version in a new window.

-The maps and reports are available as PDF files, which can be viewed using Adobe Acrobat Reader.
-To download these maps and reports, follow the link provided below.
+The maps and report are available as PDF files, which can be viewed using Adobe Acrobat Reader.
+To download these publications, follow the links provided below.

 - Five (5) Earthquake Zones of Required Investigation Maps (EZRIM).